2022 Grenadian general election: Conduct

-Prime minister Mitchell advised the governor-general, Dame Cécile La Grenade, to dissolve the house of representatives on 16 May, one year earlier than the full five years term of the outgoing house.
+Prime Minister Keith Mitchell advised the governor-general, Dame Cécile La Grenade, to dissolve the House of Representatives on 16 May, one year earlier than the full five years term of the outgoing house.
 La Grenade issued a writ for the election the following day.
-In the short time between the election announcement and the issue of the writ, citizens only had one day to register to vote if they had not done so already.
+Citizens only had one day to register to vote, between the election announcement and the issue of the writ, if they had not done so already.
 Candidate nominations occurred on 1 June.
 Police officers voted on 20 June.

 The Caribbean Community and the Organization of American States sent delegations to observe the election.
 The prime minister assured that the presence of both observer missions provided "transparency and confidence to the electoral process".

 Candidates

-41 candidates were nominated for this election, with five participating parties and one independent candidate.
+The election saw 41 candidates nominated from five political parties, and one independent candidate.
 The New National Party (NNP) and the National Democratic Congress (NDC) nominated candidates for all 15 seats.
 The Grenada United Labour Party (GULP) nominated 4 candidates, while the Independent Freedom Party (IFP) and the Grenada Renaissance Party (GRP) nominated 3 each.